What is TAM?

 The disadvantage of this method is that it is a black box in terms of how the number was calculated.
 If an investor asks you to defend the rationale behind the figures, the only defense will be, “Well, it was published by X, so it’s valid.”
 Making your own TAM will provide you with deeper understanding and more leverage to debate the numbers.

 2. Top Down Approach

-Moving towards primary research methods, the top down approach takes the ethos that you start at the very top of a macro data set and chip away at the data to find a market subset.
-The general approach is that you start with a population and then logically apply demographic, geographic and economic assumptions to eliminate irrelevant segments.
+The top down approach takes the ethos that you start at the very top of a macro data set and chip away at the data to find a market subset.
+You start with a population and then logically apply demographic, geographic and economic assumptions to eliminate irrelevant segments.

 For example, if the recommended intake of water is 1.9 liters per day and there are 7.5 billion people in the world.
-Using an average cost of $1.22 per gallon ($0.32 per liter), the TAM for bottled water could theoretically be:
+Using an average cost of $1.22 per gallon ($0.32 per liter) and a desired margin of 20%, the TAM for bottled water could theoretically be:

 This method involves working on a granular level to find waypoints that are extrapolated up to the wider population.
 It is favored for being more accurate, because its basis is anchored around a proven data point, which can be magnified to uncover the whole TAM population.
 One can use primary collection methods (such as a survey in a local market), or secondary research (news reports, company filings).